supreeth-subbaraya/Udacity_CarND/CarND-Vehicle-Detection/writeup_template.md

 5. LinearSVC() was used to train the classifier
 6. A accuracy of 0.99 was ontained.

-###Sliding Window Search
+### Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
+#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 The sliding window search is implemened in 'Search Windows' and 'Slide Window' sctions.
 The 'Find Cars' section implements this for the find_cars method.
 The scales were chosen between 1 to 2.5 after checking with  test images and the video with the scales.
 The number of scales used was 10 in  this range.
-The following is the output of the search window.
+The following is the output of the search window with a scale of 1.5

 ![alt text][image7]